JakeSteam/blog-programming/_posts/2017-02-19-calculating-weapon-damage-with-ideal-ranges.md

 | Medium | 5 | 7 | 3 |
 | Long | 8 | 15 | 8 |

-For this post a consistent set of test values will be used: 1, 2, 3, 5, 8, and 10 tiles away, providing a range of values that fall in and out of all weapon’s ideal ranges.
+For this post a consistent set of test values will be used: 1, 2, 3, 5, 8, and 10 tiles away, providing a range of values that fall in and out of all weapon's ideal ranges.

 ### Tiles Out Of Range

-First, if our test value is within a weapon’s ideal range, then it is 0 outside of ideal range.
+First, if our test value is within a weapon's ideal range, then it is 0 outside of ideal range.
 Alternatively, get the minimum absolute value of the difference between the value and the minimum and maximum bounds of the range.
 That was a bit of a mouthful, an example should clarify!

 In this example the long weapon type (range 8-15 tiles) will be firing at a target 5 tiles away.
 5 is -3 away from the minimum, 8, and -10 away from the maximum, 15.
 The absolute value of these two is 3 and 10, the minimum of which is 3.
 Via this rather convoluted process, the fact that the target is 3 tiles out of range is now known.